 Bean Products Handmade Hemp Shower Curtain

 We're also very passionate about using organic textiles, specifically cotton.
 Conventional cotton plants are dosed with more pesticides, insecticides, herbicides, and genetically modified organisms than any other plant in the world.
-These chemicals are terrible for humans and the environment alike, and are attributed to the cause of multiple forms of cancer, debilitating neurodevelopmental effects in children, and wildlife destruction.
+Although most are eliminated by the time you put on that new T-shirt, some people with chemical sensitivities may still have a reaction.

 We hope that our dedication to sourcing ecologically friendly and sustainable materials inspires our competitors and our customers to do the same, and in doing so move us all towards taking better care of our planet, and of ourselves.